 There are listed ‘partners’ who run business software.
 These include Clover, Index, Lightspeed, Poynt and Square.
 Pretty much a gazzillion (figure made up by me) different retailers across the globe.
 Oh and then there are the loyalty card providers, CRM providers and call centre partners too.
 Check out the full list here

-Guess Facebook know’s a bit more about you than you uploaded a cat video now…
+Guess Facebook knows a bit more about you than the fact you uploaded a cat video now…

 We all know Facebook owns Instagram, so they share stuff.
 According to Facebooks own website they also own these beauties too;